Root Canals in Ann Arbor

 The dental pulp in your tooth can become damaged primarily in two ways.
 Either a cavity has been left alone for an extended period of time and the decay has worked its way to the pulp, or some kind of trauma has occurred to the tooth.
 Once the dental pulp has been affected, this will often bring about noticeable discomfort, along with sensitivity to certain temperatures.
 Here are some of the main signs that you might need a root canal:

 - Red, swollen, or sensitive gums near a tooth

 - Pain when biting down on a particular tooth

 - A bump on the gums right below a tooth

 These symptoms indicate that the dental pulp has become infected or injured, and the most direct way to treat it is with a root canal.
 If you are experiencing any of these symptoms, you should schedule an appointment with us as soon as possible.

 What to Expect When Getting a Root Canal

 Over the years, root canals have garnered a dubious reputation, and unfortunately, it is quite misleading.
 Thanks to local anesthesia, you will be completely numbed to any physical discomfort.
-The pain associated with a root canal often stems from the infection or injury itself, not the actual procedure.
-Root canals are intended to relive your pain, not cause it.
+The pain associated with a root canal often stems from the initial infection or injury itself, not the actual procedure!
+Root canals are intended to relieve your pain, not cause it.
 However, Dr. Olsen is aware that this treatment can make many people nervous, so he will always meet with you beforehand so he can answer any of your questions.
-Only when you are comfortable and ready, he will proceed.
+Only when you are comfortable and ready will he proceed.